 2. Roger Deakins for Cinematography, Skyfall

-When you think of the James Bond franchise, the first thing that comes to mind isn't the amazing cinematography.
-Roger Deakins doesn't seem like the obvious choice to change that trend, but his background with Sam Mendes was the key factor.
+When you think of the Bond franchise, the first thing that comes to mind isn't the amazing cinematography.
+Roger Deakins doesn't seem like the obvious choice, but his background with Sam Mendes was the key factor.
 This is his 10th nomination in this category, and Deakins is long past due.
 Skyfall includes beautiful images that lift the story to another level.
 The pursuit and fight in the Shanghai skyscraper is gorgeous, and there are plenty of similar examples.
 Its omission from the Best Picture race didn't surprise me, so it was refreshing to see this recognition.
 His primary competition is Janusz Kamiński for Lincoln, but the Academy might want to give Deakins a career award.

 1. Quvenzhané Wallis for Lead Actress and Benh Zeitlin for Directing, Beasts of the Southern Wild